nerdschoolbergen/introduction-to-web-security/exercise-3/README.md

 ---
 Go to the login page (log out if you are logged in).
 This page has a serious sql-injection vulnerability that will allow you to login as any user.

-## 3.1 SQL Injection in the login form

 :pencil2: Try to find the SQL injection vulnerability and log in with the `user` account without providing a password.